 - Can you get this card?
 No, it’s invite-only.

-You may not have heard of the JP Morgan Reserve Credit Card from Chase.
+One of the best credit cards for millionaires is from Chase.
+You may not have heard of the J.P.
+Morgan Reserve Credit Card from Chase.
 That’s because it’s only for customers who have at least $10 million in assets under management from J.P.
 Morgan Private Bank.

 The card comes with prime benefits, including: